piper-lentz/CATNIP_draft/README.md

 https://docs.google.com/spreadsheets/d/1ZXnlReVCGW3vZHHM23J9_VRH-fQ7u1lA7Zm_0FPPa9k/copy

-This sheet comes preloaded with information for NIR and ALMA images for 2 disks, so 4 images total.
+This sheet comes preloaded with information for NIR and ALMA images for the disks EM* AS 209 and HD135344B.
+The files for these disk images are uploaded in the folder as a part of this tutotrial.

 Part 2 - setting up the code